-5.8.
+4.8.
 Pay attention to memory management

 Memory management is critical in many applications.
 Programs that allow dynamic memory allocation without protection may be dangerous as they can lead to errors such as information disclosure or arbitrary code execution if not handled properly.
 Developers must be aware of the problems related to memory leak, double free, stack management, or dangling pointer dereference.
 Special care must be taken when using dynamic memory.
-Prefer usage of smart pointers and test the code to detect memory-related errors (using an instrumentation framework like Valgrind may help).
+Prefer usage of smart pointers and test the code to detect memory-related errors.

-5.9.
+Instrumentation framework like Valgrind may help.

+4.9.
 Identify and protect sensitive data